youwol/flux-view/README.md

         }
     ],
     connectedCallback: (elem) => {
-        /* pushing into elem.subscriptions make the subscription managed by the DOM, see part 'Lifecycle' */ elem.subscriptions.push(sub)
+        /*This makes the subscription managed by the DOM, see part 'Lifecycle' */ elem.ownSubscription(sub)
     }
 }
 let div = render(vDOom)